LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

 3. Some statistics are very hard to find and export when relating to that stats that I would like to display. i.e. the league tables are very hard to find in a pandas dataframe or any type of dataframe.

+4. Whenever the application is first started an error pops up which reads ```UserWarning: CTkLabel Warning: Given image is not CTkImage but <class 'PIL.ImageTk.PhotoImage'>.
+Image can not be scaled on HighDPI displays, use CTkImage instead. warnings.warn(f"{type(self).__name__} Warning: Given image is not CTkImage but {type(image)}.
+Image can not be scaled on HighDPI displays, use CTkImage instead.\n")``` and also when the terms and conditons window is accecpted an error pops up which reads ```invalid command name "2103330467072<lambda>" while executing
+"2103330467072<lambda>"
+    ("after" script)
+invalid command name "2103330467712update"
+    while executing
+"2103330467712update"
+    ("after" script)
+invalid command name "2103330468032check_dpi_scaling"
+    while executing
+"2103330468032check_dpi_scaling"
+    ("after" script)
+invalid command name "2103330467648_click_animation"
+    while executing
+"2103330467648_click_animation"
+    ("after" script)```.

 ## Solutions

 1. I have used the .resize feature of PhotoImage to make it relative to the size of different computers and monitors.
 The pictures are saved as part of the github repository and are pulled from it into the main gui home page of my gui.
 I also used app.minsize and app.maxsize to make sure that the main window's size cannot be changed no matter how big or small someones monitor is.